 Home goods seller Room & Board has signed on for 60,000 square feet at West 17th St., between Seventh and Eighth avenues.
 The Minneapolis-based company will continue to operate its New York showroom on Wooster Street in SoHo, but the Chelsea outpost will become its main flagship.
 The retailer plans to open this location in early 2014.

-New Jersey-based Sax Macy Fromm & Co. and Albany's Bollam Sheedy Torani & Co. intend to join forces and relocate to New York City, creating the region's ninth-largest accounting firm.
+New Jersey-based Sax Macy Fromm & Co. and Albany's Bollam Sheedy Torani & Co. joined forces and relocate to New York City, creating the region's ninth-largest accounting firm.
 The combined firm will have 220 employees and 49 partners who generate about $40 million in billings.
-Current CEOs of the two firms will serve as co-managing partners after the deal formally closes Jan.
+Current CEOs of the two firms will serve as co-managing partners after the deal formally closed Jan.
 1.

 CityMD, a New York City-based urgent care provider, is bucking the long-time medical practice of leasing space on buildings' upper floors in favor of unfurling its flag at ground floor retail locations as the company expands across Manhattan and into the outer boroughs.
 CityMD's ambition is to bridge the gap between hospital emergency rooms and primary-care doctors by providing extended hours and last-minute access to board-certified physicians within neighborhoods.
 The company has plans to add up to 15 locations over the next year in Manhattan, Brooklyn, and Queens, as well as in Westchester County.